 Using the research

 Stakeholder focus research is an important tool for helping the Arts Council improve its relationships with stakeholders.
-Since the first wave of research was carried out in 2009, staff across the organisation have been examining the findings in detail and developing an action plan, which is summarised in Alan Davey's response.
+Since the first wave of research was carried out in 2009, staff across the organisation have been examining the findings in detail and responding to key feedback, which are summarised in Alan Davey's annual response to the research.
 The Arts Council is committed to using the research as a basis for creating a better dialogue with stakeholders to measure any changes in opinions and to track the Arts Council's progress.

 If you have any questions about our Stakeholder focus research contact Jonathon Blackburn, Senior Officer, Policy and Research, Arts Council England, via email or on 0161 934 4364.